-- almond butter: this can be found alongside all of the other nut butters in the store.
+- almond butter: this can be found alongside all of the other nut butters in the store ( or why not try making your own almond butter!).
 Check the ingredients for added sugars if this is something you are trying to avoid.
 We use 100% almond butter with no added extras for this banana bread bar recipe;

 - almond flour: this is becoming more and more popular which means it is usually quite easy to find at the grocery store.
 If you can not find it you can simply blitz almonds in a high-speed blender until they resemble fine flour;